James Lloyd examines Canada, the latest novel by acclaimed American novelist and short-story writer Richard Ford.

 Ford’s work has received categorisations in the past that have seen him pigeonholed.
 Adjectives such as ‘sinewy’ and ‘muscular’ have been commonly associated with his underrated debut novel, A Piece of My Heart (1976), and his classic short story collection, Rock Spring (1987) – although the style of each book is very different.
 However, these terms are unhelpful and betray the clarity and compassion achieved by a writer whose obvious graft in constructing his sentences is second-to-none.

 Ernest Hemingway once wrote of John O’Hara’s novel, Appointment in Samarra, ‘If you want to read a book by a man who knows exactly what he is writing about and has written it marvellously well, read Appointment in Samarra.’
-And this reader is in no doubt that Ford has achieved a similar feat with a novel that bares similarities to O’Hara’s.
+And this reader is in no doubt that Ford has achieved a similar feat with a novel that bears similarities to O’Hara’s.
 If anything the accomplishment is even more impressive as Ford pulls off the merging of two novels (which is essentially what the book is).

 As already mentioned, he let Canada brew for twenty years before writing it, and much of the prose harks back to the matter-of-factness employed in his earlier works, which came to described by the dreaded euphemism ‘dirty realism’.
-Ford has hinted in interviews and articles that his approach to writing is ‘blue collar’ (he has said he finds it hard to see writing as ‘work’).
+Richard Ford has hinted in interviews and articles that his approach to writing is ‘blue collar’ (he has said he finds it hard to see writing as ‘work’).
 It is perhaps this overtly practical approach that is the most important aspects of Canada and of Ford’s work as a whole.
 For instance, in his short story, ‘Calling’, which has similar themes to Canada, Ford writes, ‘Few things in the world are actually mysterious.
 Most things have disappointing reasons behind them no matter how strange they seem at first’.
 Ford’s art is to de-mystify.